sfigg/commercialization-public/design/device-experiences/OEM-credential-guard.md

 ### Virtualization extensions - Intel VT-x, AMD-V, and extended page tables
 VBS only works if the processor supports virtualization with second level address translation.
 The security benefit is that VBS provides isolation of the secure kernel from the rest of Windows.
-TBD: is this still technically accurate?
-Zero-day vulnerabilities and in Windows cannot be exploited because of this isolation.

 ### VT-D or AMD Vi Input/output memory management unit(IOMMU)